-Red Sox Odds: Here’s Latest Possibility In Landing Stephen Strasburg
+NESN

 It’s a mystery what Stephen Strasburg will decide to do about his future, but we will find out Saturday.

-The Washington Nationals pitcher, who pitched in Game 7 of the World Series against the Houston Astros and was a perfect 5-0 in the postseason, has until 12 p.m.
+The Washington Nationals pitcher, who pitched in Games 2 and 6 of the World Series against the Houston Astros and was a perfect 5-0 in the postseason, has until 12 p.m.
 ET to decide whether he wants to remain in Washington or opt-out and test free agency.

 But could Strasburg end up in Boston?
 The Red Sox will be in need if a starter with Rick Porcello becoming a free agent and how the starting rotation performed as a whole in 2019, and it may be worth trying to add someone like Strasburg.